kirsle/kirsle.net/README.md

 So, feel free to look around in this repo, but you won't find anything too interesting in here.
 It's mostly just Jinja2 HTML templates and the odd web design file (CSS, JS, and some images).

+## Dev Environment Quick Start

+Run `bootstrap.py` to automatically clone and configure the Rophako CMS to run a local dev instance of Kirsle.net.